-It is important for all market stakeholders to share more data to better understand today's illicit threats that are harming our country.
+important for It is all stakeholders to share more data to better understand today's illicit threats that are harming our country.
 We must also ensure that our law enforcement agencies have the necessary legal authorities and resources to counter cross-border illegal trade, upend anonymized criminal communications, prosecute corruption and money laundering cases, and protect our communities across Florida and other states.
 We must also elevate our fight in Congress as a national security and foreign policy priority.
 Concrete actions that can and should be taken include: